vendrinc/elm-gql/README.md

 1. You avoid writing a _ton_ of code that is largely concerned with mapping into and out of large nested structures.
 2. It's very easy to understand where everything is.

-Potentially a nice way to think about this is to think about your model as a mini relational database.
-Organizing things sort of like a collection of tables can be really beneficial.
+Potentially a nice way to think about this is to approach about your model as a mini relational database.
+Organizing things like a collection of tables can be really beneficial.